 Colorado defines theft as knowingly obtaining or exercising control over anything of value belonging to another without authorization.
 This is a serious offense that involves life-altering consequences if you face your charges without our experienced Denver theft attorney representing you.
 Your likelihood of getting a job, finding housing and enjoying a positive reputation could be jeopardized if you’re convicted of committing theft, and we understand how concerning that possibility can be.

 You don’t have to sit back and accept your theft charges.
 Let us fight them for you.
-Call our theft lawyer today at (303) 732-5048 or contact us online to get started.
+Call our theft lawyers today or contact us online to get started.